 1. What can I do if I was injured at UNLV?

-People harmed on the UNLV campus may be able to bring a negligence lawsuit against the responsible parties.
-In order to prevail in a negligence lawsuit at trial, the victim (plaintiff) has to prove four “elements”:
+If you are harmed on the UNLV campus, you may be able to bring a negligence lawsuit against the responsible parties.
+To prevail in a negligence lawsuit at trial, you (the plaintiff) have to prove four “elements”:

 - The defendant(s) breached this duty;

-- This breach caused the plaintiff’s injury; and
+- This breach caused your injury; and

 - This injury resulted in damages.1